-(a) The office may accept a submission of information relating to a vehicle for inclusion in the files of the office, even if the requirements for a certificate of title, an application for a certificate of title, a security interest statement, or a termination statement have not been met.

-- (b) A submission of information under this section must, to the extent practicable, include the information required under Section 9 for an application for a certificate of title. - (c) The office may require such information relating to vehicle as may be required for payment of taxes or for issuance or renewal of license tags. - (d) The office may require a person submitting information under this section to provide a bond in a form and amount determined by the office.
-A bond must provide for indemnification of any secured party or other interested party against any expense, loss, or damage resulting from submission of the information and its inclusion in the files of the office. - (e) A submission of information under this section and its inclusion in the files of the office is not a certificate of title, an application for a certificate of title, or a termination statement and does not provide a basis for transferring or determining ownership of vehicle.
+- (a) The office may accept a submission of information relating to a vehicle for indication in the files of the office, even if the requirements for a certificate of title, an application for a certificate of title, a security-interest statement, or a termination statement have not been met. - (b) A submission of information under this section must, to the extent practicable, include the information required under Section 9 for an application for a certificate of title. - (c) The office may require the submission of information relating to a vehicle required for payment of taxes or for issuance or renewal of license tags. - (d) The office may require a person submitting information under this section to provide a bond in a form and amount determined by the office.
+A bond must provide for indemnification of any secured party or other interested party against any expense, loss, or damage resulting from indication of the information in the files of the office. - (e) A submission of information under this section and its indication in the files of the office is not a certificate of title, an application for a certificate of title, a security-interest statement, or a termination statement and does not provide a basis for transferring or determining ownership of a vehicle or the effectiveness of a security-interest statement.